aws/aws-encryption-sdk-cli/README.rst

    aws-encryption-cli -e -i $INPUT_FILE -o $OUTPUT_FILE @master-key.conf @caching.conf

-Configuration files can be referenced anywhere in ``aws-encryption-cli`` parameters.
+You can place the configuration file reference in any position in an ``aws-encryption-cli`` command.

 .. code-block:: sh

    aws-encryption-cli -e -i $INPUT_DIR -o $OUTPUT_DIR @master-key.conf @caching.conf --recursive

-Configuration files can have many lines, include comments using ``#``, and include references to other configuration files.
+Configuration files can have multiple lines, include comments using ``#``, and include references to other configuration files.

 **my-encrypt.config**